ilyaselh/agency/src/blog/challenges-of-translating-english-to-arabic.md

 ## 4 - Incomprehensibility

-Arabic and English, with their vast vocabularies, don’t always translate smoothly.
+One of the biggest challenges when it comes to English to Arabic translation, is that these two languages, with their vast vocabularies, don’t always translate smoothly.
 Technically, the term “access” does not exist in Arabic.
 Similarly, notions that we can’t (or can, but clumsily) express in English can be represented in Arabic in a single word—for example, (Zankha), a term that loosely describes an indefinable odor.

 In these circumstances, translators must choose between adapting Arabic text to English and keeping Arabic terms to offer English speakers a taste of the culture (possibly through transliteration) (converting words from one script to another).